How To Craft A Stunning DIY Sunflower Wreath With Pinecones

 Inspiration For A Sunflower Wreath

-The idea to make a DIY Pinecone wreath was inspired by a recent trip to the beach, where I saw many large pinecones along the roadside.
+Pinecones are easily found around our property and, therefore, a natural option for many craft ideas.
+However, this idea for a pinecone wreath was inspired by a recent trip to the beach, where I saw many large pinecones along the roadside.
 They were much larger than the ones falling beneath our trees, and I stopped to pick up a few.

-However, when I looked at the bottom of the cone, I envisioned it as a sunflower and a new wreath idea was born.
+As I was studying the bottom of the cones, I envisioned a sunflower, and a new wreath idea was born.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)